 Economic and Social representative

 Steve has worked in the voluntary sector for over twenty years and is currently the CEO of Warrington District CAB.
-In addition he has many years’ experience as a Trustee/Director of various Charities and local Companies.
-He was nominated to sit on the Warrington Partnership (currently Vice-Chair) and the Health and Wellbeing Board.
-He is also a member of the Central Neighbourhood board.
-He also attends a number of other strategic partnership boards to provide evidence based intelligence on behalf of the many thousands of CAB service users.
+In addition he has many years’ experience as a Trustee/Director of various charities and local companies.
+He is Vice Chair of the Warrington Partnership and a member of the Health and Wellbeing Board and of the Central Neighbourhood Board.
+He attends a number of other strategic partnership boards to provide evidence based intelligence on behalf of the many thousands of CAB service users.
 His field of work is information and advice at all levels, and he has a particular interest in social inclusion and tackling health inequalities.

-As Chairman, he regularly liaises and meets with Warrington Borough Councils Third Sector Team and reports back monthly to the CAB Network Hub.
+Steve regularly liaises and meets with Warrington Borough Council's Third Sector Team and reports back monthly to the CAB Network Hub.

 Mr Neil Cumberlidge